Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 declarations from a contract implementing a chess-like game called Shogi or Japanese Chess (https://en.wikipedia.org/wiki/Shogi).
-When in turn, a player can choose to either move one of his pieces, place a previously captured piece on the board, or resign.
+When in turn, a player can choose to either move one of his pieces, place a previously captured piece back onto the board, or resign and award the victory to the opponent.

-The pieces of the game can be defined using the following type:
+The pieces of the game can be defined using the following type ``Piece``:

 .. code-block:: ocaml